 Wilderness Leadership Course

-This youth leadership focused two-week backpacking trips teaches high school students outdoor leadership, interpersonal leadership, and encourages them to invest in their own intrapersonal growth.
+This two-week backpacking trip teaches high school students outdoor leadership, interpersonal leadership, and encourages them to invest in their own intrapersonal growth.

 The first four days are focused on learning and developing skills in map reading, route planning, Leave No Trace ethics, first aid, cooking, nutrition, hydration, risk management and decision making.